Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 * OK with the count reported if the last consistency check on a mirror (RAID 1, RAID 10) found inconsistent sectors. `--mirror-mismatch-severity` raises it.
 * CRIT if the kernel reports an array as `broken`, which is its own word for an array that can no longer serve its data.
 * CRIT if an array is `inactive`, which means it was assembled but never started.
-* WARN if the host runs no software RAID array at all, including on a kernel that has no md support loaded. `--no-arrays-severity` changes it.
+* WARN if the host runs no software RAID array at all, and WARN with a different explanation on a kernel that has no md support loaded, which are two different statements. `--no-arrays-severity` changes both.
 * OK if `--match` and `--ignore` leave nothing to check. `--no-match-severity` raises that.
 * UNKNOWN if `--match` or `--ignore` is not a valid Python regular expression.
 * UNKNOWN if the check does not run on Linux.